jxxcarlson/elm-lisp/README.md

 [Medium article on this code](https://medium.com/@jxxcarlson/a-typed-lisp-in-elm-e5c733f63931)

-At present, things are set up to evaluate Lisp expressions with a repl.
-See notes at end.
+One can evaluate Lisp expressions using `elm-repl` or by using the little node repl program
+described in the last section.

+## Using elm-repl

 Examples: